Iron486/Iron486/README.md

 In my repositories I load the projects that I completed and those which I am working on.

-I accomplished ML tasks on multiclass and binary classifications, regression, clustering, NLP; and I uploaded some scripts used to develop some small-scale programs with a Python GUI.
+I accomplished ML tasks on multiclass and binary classifications, regression, clustering, NLP; and I uploaded some scripts used to develop some small-scale programs with the Python GUI.

 Not only I loaded scripts, but also did I publish open data obtained online or through web scraping, acknowledging the authors and preprocessing them to be easily reusable by other users.